 Generate Your North Dakota Small Claims Forms

-Answer a few plain-English questions and SmallClaimsHelper drafts your completed claim and a judge script for North Dakota — ready to review and file for $19.
+Tell SmallClaimsHelper about your case in plain English and it drafts your completed North Dakota claim and a judge script — review and file for $19.

 Start My Claim — $19

 This page is general information, not legal advice.
-North Dakota small claims forms, fees, and limits change over time and can vary by county — always use the current official forms and verify requirements with your court before you file.
+North Dakota small claims forms, fees, and filing limits change over time and can vary from county to county — always pull the current official forms and confirm the requirements with your court before you file.